Skip to content

 The market evolution continues

 The AI voice platform space remains remarkably dynamic.
-Established players like Retell and Vapi attracted significant venture funding, Vapi alone raised $25 million at a $130 million valuation.
-Bland secured $65 million in under ten months.
-This capital enables continued innovation but also locks in certain strategic decisions.
+Established players like Vapi and Bland attracted significant venture funding.
+Vapi raised a $50 million Series B in 2026 at roughly a $500 million post-money valuation (about $72 million total), while Bland has raised $100 million or more in total across its Series B and Series C. This capital enables continued innovation but also locks in certain strategic decisions.

 Meanwhile, newer entrants like Trillet can learn from others' mistakes.
 By studying what agencies actually struggle with, honeypot calls, callback management, white-label complexity, they've built targeted solutions rather than generic platforms.